ti-community-infra/rfcs/active-rfcs/0002-lifecycle.md

 # Summary

-We will develop a tichi plugin called lifecycle to distinguish and track the status of each Issue or PR.
+We will develop a tichi plugin called lifecycle to track the status of each Issue or PR.

 # Motivation